 St George's School pupil, Lydia Hollingsworth, visits Auschwitz with Holocaust survivor and Harpenden resident Kitty Hart-Moxon

-A Harpenden pupil has spoken of her experiences after visiting Auschwitz in Poland with a concentration camp survivor to mark Holocaust Memorial Day.
+A Harpenden pupil has spoken of her experiences after visiting the museum of the former German Nazi concentration camp, Auschwitz, in present day Poland, to mark Holocaust Memorial Day.

 Lydia Hollingsworth, a St George’s School pupil, delivered a presentation to fellow students in remembrance of victims and in honour of Holocaust Memorial Day, which took place on January 27.